-The United States' food supply is affordable, plentiful and one of the safest in the world – but it is not completely risk-free.
 From farm to fork, food safety is a top priority and many traditional food processing methods help minimize food safety risks, including canning, freezing, drying, irradiation and pasteurization.
-These methods preserve food and destroy bacteria that cause food poisoning, helping to keep food safe.
-Let's take a closer looks at these methods.
+These methods preserve food and help reduce bacterial growth that may cause food poisoning, helping to keep food safe.

-In your cupboard, you may find canned tuna, canned vegetables or even foods you canned yourself.
-The canning process has been a safe way to preserve food for 200 years.
-The food quality and nutrient content of canned goods remain relatively stable as long as the container and seal are intact, allowing for a long shelf life.
+In your cabinet, you may find canned tuna, canned vegetables or even foods you canned yourself.
+The quality and nutrient content of canned goods remain relatively stable as long as the container and seal are intact, allowing for a long shelf life.
 Another safety advantage of canned foods is that they are tamper-resistant — any opening is clearly evident.

-Freezing is an excellent way to preserve foods such as vegetables, meat or fish for a very long time.
-You can freeze almost any food, with the exception of canned food and eggs in the shell.
+Freezing is an excellent way to preserve foods such as vegetables, meat and fish for a very long time.
+The only two foods that should not be frozen are eggs in their shell and canned foods in their original packaging.
 Freezing keeps food safe almost indefinitely, so the recommended storage times are for quality alone.
 So what does freezing actually do?

-Freezing is a food processing method that prevents the growth of bacteria, yeasts and molds that cause food spoilage and food poisoning.
+Freezing is a food processing method that slows the growth of bacteria, yeasts and molds which may cause food spoilage and food poisoning.
 This method keeps food safe by storing perishable food well below the temperature at which harmful microorganisms thrive and keeps foods out of the danger zone, between 40°F and 140°F. Freezing also helps retain the nutrition and quality of foods for a longer period of time.

 Among the oldest methods of preserving food, the drying process removes moisture making perishable foods safe without refrigeration.
-Common dried foods include fruit, vegetables, beans and nuts, or even fish, meat and poultry.
+Common dried foods include fruit, vegetables, beans and nuts.
+You can even find dried meat and fish.

 Drying removes the moisture from foods, leaving bacteria without a key ingredient to grow — water.
 Dried foods can remain safe in dry, covered conditions at room or cool temperatures.
-A preservative is generally used to keep dried protein-rich foods like meat, seafood and poultry safe.
+A preservative generally iused to keep dried protein-rich foods such as meat and seafood safe.

-Pasteurization is the process of heating foods such as raw milk, raw eggs and fresh juice to a temperature high enough to destroy bacteria and inactivate most enzymes that cause spoilage.
-Milk, eggs, soft cheeses and juice are commonly pasteurized to kill harmful bacteria.
-Unpasteurized products can be harmful to everyone, but those at high risk of food poisoning (pregnant women, older adults, young children and those with weakened immune systems) should especially avoid any unpasteurized products.
+Pasteurization is the process used to heat raw milk, eggs and juice to a temperature high enough to destroy harmful bacteria and enzymes that cause spoilage.
+Unpasteurized products can be dangerous for everyone but those at high risk of food poisoning (pregnant women, older adults, young children and those with weakened immune systems) especially should avoid any unpasteurized products.